srinathjayaraman/AI-ForestWatch-Srinath/README.md

 Edit `config.json` to replace paths as required.

 ## Data Collection
 First you need to create the necessary pickle files used for either training or inference.
 These can be generated using data from Landsat8.
-We used images from year 2015 for training/validation and from years 2014, 2016-2020 for inference.
+We used images from 2015 for training and testing.
+Images from 2014, and 2016-2020 were used to test the real world performance of the UNet.
 If you want to use your own files, then you can use Google Earth Engine.

 Both training and testing data may be found in [this drive folder](https://drive.google.com/drive/folders/1-YQrkbG--F1MeYkW6izYWhP19K1QWijN?usp=sharing).
 Create `data/landsat8` folder and store the data there .

 Once you obtain the necessary `.tiff` files, you can use [`get_images_from_large_file`](./base/datagen.py#L37) to generate the pickle dataset.
 Create a folder called `data/pickled_dataset/` and store the pickled files for each region/year there.
 For now, it's assumed that you only downloaded train data.
 If you want to store train and test pickle files separately, then you need to create two folders `data/pickled_dataset/train` and `data/pickled_dataset/test`.